Samsung Galaxy A16

-The Samsung Galaxy A16 and Samsung Galaxy A16 5G are Android mid-range smartphones developed by Samsung in 2024.
-Announced on October 7, 2024, it was released in Europe on October 25.
-It was only made available in the United States after three months, in January 2025.
-It is the first A1x series device to receive six generation updates in a span of six years, eventually ceasing to receive updates in October 2030.
+The Samsung Galaxy A16 and Galaxy A16 5G are Android mid-range smartphones developed and marketed by Samsung Electronics in 2024.
+The 5G model was first announced on October 7, 2024, which was followed by the LTE model on October 17, 2024.
+It is the first A1x series device to receive six OS upgrades in a span of six years, eventually ceasing to receive updates in October 2030.
 The phone is part of the Galaxy A series.

+There were also rebranded versions of the device: the Galaxy M16 5G (announced on February 27, 2025), the Galaxy F16 5G (announced on March 12, 2025), Galaxy Buddy 4 (announced on May 9, 2025), and the Galaxy Wide 8 (announced on June 18, 2025), with the latter two devices exclusively sold for South Korea.

 Specifications

+Design

+Like its predecessor, the Galaxy A15, it inherited the same plastic back (albeit with different design: the LTE model having a matte back, while the 5G models having a glossy back), plastic frame and the glass front.